Kettering University: Atwood Stadium

 Kettering has made major repairs to the stadium, including fixing masonry work, restrooms, concessions areas, locker rooms, and lighting. in 2015, Kettering University replaced the turf in the stadium with a state-of-the-art field turf, making Atwood one of only three venues in the state of Michigan (the others are Ford Field and Michigan Stadium) with this field surface.
 With the replacement of the field surface, the field was expanded and lined to support NCAA/MLS soccer and men's and women's lacrosse play in addition to football.

 Kettering University has constructed temporary ice rinks in the stadium and offered free open ice skating in the winters of 2014 and 2015.

 Flint Children's Museum

 The Flint Children's Museum, located on the campus of Kettering University, offers hands-on experiences for children ages two to ten.
 The museum features rotating exhibits that change every three months.
 Exhibit themes include How Things Work, Performing Arts, Health and Fitness, Our Town, and Discovery Zone.

 The museum also features an outdoor educational area called Sproutside.
 The learning area was constructed in 2007 with support from the Ruth Mott Foundation and the Community Foundation of Greater Flint.

 Student life

 Nearly half of Kettering University's student body lives in the university's residence hall or in the Campus Village Apartments complex adjacent to campus.
 Many others live near campus in fraternity and sorority housing or private rentals, making the university's campus community close-knit.
 A variety of activities and organizations give students plenty of social outlets on and near campus.

-Clubs/organizations

-Kettering Student Government sponsors dozens of clubs to promote an atmosphere conducive to social interaction as well as to supplement educational opportunities for students by providing more options to arts and entertainment on campus.
-Kettering University's student grilling club was featured in an article in USA Today in 2013.

-Clubs include a scuba diving club, an anime club, a fencing club, several sports and athletic clubs, dance clubs, fine and performing arts clubs, car clubs, and academic clubs.
-Kettering University also has student chapters for many professional organizations and societies, including the Society of Women Engineers, the National Society of Black Engineers, and oSTEM.